JacobFischer/netlinkwrapper/README.md

 # netlinkwrapper

+NetLinkWrapper allows access to TCP and UDP sockets via **synchronous** calls safety across platforms.

 This is a simple node-gyp module wrapper for the C++ library [NetLink Sockets][netlink].
-Meaning this is a very simple wrapper for a very simple socket TCP/UDP library.
+Meaning this is a simple wrapper for a simple TCP/UDP socket.
 Also, and perhaps most importantly, this is an implementation that **only** works synchronously, as opposed to Node's asynchronous paradigm.

 ## Purpose

-Obviously node's net module is far more suited for TCP/UDP communications than this module.
-However, the net module can only work asynchronously, as is Node's design.
-However if you are in the **very** odd situation where you need synchronous usage of sockets across platforms then this may suit you.
+Obviously node's [net]/[dgram] modules are far more suited for most TCP/UDP communications than this module.
+However, those modules can only work asynchronously, as is Node's design.
+To contrast, that is the opposite of the intention of this module.
+If you are in the **very** odd situation where you need synchronous usage of sockets across platforms, then this module may suit you.

 ## How to use

-As with most node modules, use npm or your preferred package manager to install it for you.
+As with most modules, use npm or your preferred package manager to install it for you.

 ```
 npm install netlinkwrapper
 ```

-[node-gyp] is a dependency.
+**Note** [node-gyp] is a dependency.
 Ensure your setup can build C++ modules.
 Follow their documentation for installing the appropriate C++ build tools based on your environment.

 ## Examples